ansient0/lwotc/README.md

 This is a Fundamental Rebalance of Long War Of the Chosen, with the following design goals:

-1. Significantly lower the reliance on alpha striking (more 3-4 + turn engagements than 1-2-turn ones)
+1. Significantly lower the reliance on alpha striking (more 3-4 + turn engagements than 1-2 turn ones)
 2. Eliminate the need to manage pod activations
-3. A wide variety of distinct tools for the player, and a wide range of distinct challenges to deal with
+3. A wide variety of distinct tools for the player, and a wide range of distinct challenges to deal with, such as:
-Meaning:
 - Much more distinct enemy design
 - Significantly more nuanced perk trees and equipment
 4. More even pacing and difficulty of the campaign
-5. Repurpose stealth from an ambush and combat avoidance tool to scouting and defensive one.
+5. Repurpose stealth from an ambush and combat avoidance tool to a scouting and defensive one.

 ## Current State
-Currently the Mod is in alpha, in a playable, but feature incomplete and unpolished state.
+Currently the Mod is in alpha, in a playable but feature incomplete and unpolished state.

 Particularly, the not-implemented features (In this case: Not rebalanced/redesigned yet) so far include:
 Psi ops